10 reasons to go diving in Ishigaki and the Yaeyama Islands

 • Blue Café: In the same building as Blue Cabin where I stayed for a week, I enjoy working in this large stylish and cosy café on a rainy day with a warm cup of coffee and a slice of matcha cake.
 Cake set with drinks at 800 ¥ (about £5.50 / 6.50€).

 • Waizu Café: Not easy to find at all; I almost entered a private home while looking for it!
-A former salaryman decided to retire in Ishigaki and share his love for single origin coffee in his cosy tatami lounge.
+A former salaryman decided to retire in Ishigaki and share his love for single-origin coffee in his cosy tatami lounge.
 The most relaxing experience I had in Ishigaki for 500 ¥ (about £3.50 / 4€).
-The host is an absolutely sweet-heart who speaks good English.
+The host is an absolute sweetheart who speaks good English.
 Food options are limited to 2 choices of cake.

 • Tofu Higa: In the middle of the cow fields on the outskirts of Ishigaki City, lies the best address for tofu lovers!
 To enjoy the delicious tofu breakfast at only 350 ¥ (about £2.50 / 3€), you will need to get up early because even if they are open until 3 pm, they usually run out of stock after 11 am.
 I walked about 20 minutes at 7.00 am one morning, but my bowl of warm fresh tofu, with a bowl of rice and a glass of fresh soy milk, was well worth it.